darmoyanalina/push_swap/README.md

  - Stack $a$: Contains a random amount of negative and/or positive numbers without any duplicates at the start.
  - Stack $b$: Is initially empty.
- - Goal: Sort the numbers in stack $a$ in ascending order.
+ - Goal: Sort the numbers in stack $a$ in ascending order and maybe lose interest in life.

 ---